themanyone/3mfthumb/README.md

 LIBS=-L/home/k/Downloads/src/lib3mf/Lib mingw64-make
 ```

+## Windows install

-Now copy the resulting `3mfthumb.exe` along with `lib3mf.dll` to the Windows machine.
+Copy `3mfthumb.exe` along with `lib3mf.dll` to somewhere on the Windows machine.
+Maybe in C:\Program Files

 In theory, we can use `regedit` to designate 3mfthumb.exe as the preferred handler to generate image previews for .3mf files.
 ChatGPT suggested something similar to the following.
 If it doesn't work, you can ask ChatGPT or Bing to fix it up.

 1. Open the Registry Editor by typing "regedit" in the Windows search bar and selecting "Registry Editor".
 2. Navigate to HKEY_CLASSES_ROOT\.3mf.
 3. Right-click on something like "ThumbnailHandler" and select "Modify".
-4. Set the value data to the full path of 3mfthumb.exe (e.g. "C:\path\to\3mfthumb.exe") and click "OK".
+4. Set the value data to the full path of 3mfthumb.exe (e.g. "C:\Program Files\3mfthumb.exe") and click "OK".
 5. Close the Registry Editor.

 If it works, when you navigate to a folder containing a .3mf file, Windows should generate a thumbnail using 3mfthumb.exe.